kyma-project/kyma/docs/deep-dive/09-dd-log-in-to-private-packages-registry-serverless.md

 kubectl get functions -n $NAMESPACE
 ```

-You should get a result similar to the following example:
+You should get a result similar to the this example:

 ```bash
 NAME            CONFIGURED   BUILT     RUNNING   RUNTIME    VERSION   AGE